prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware.md

 If you use the right mining hardware, you'll see a great return on your investment.

 Once you break even, you'll have a great source of passive income.
 Using an ASIC card is the best way to go, as they are the most powerful and efficient miners on the market.

+Dash appears more profitable than [Ethereum](/crypto-mining/ethereum-hardware/), [Zcash](/crypto-mining/zcash-hardware/), [Litecoin](/crypto-mining/litecoin-harware/), and [Bitcoin](/crypto-mining/bitcoin-hardware/) mining.

 ## Dash Mining Hardware